Machine Learning for MU-MIMO Receive Processing in OFDM Systems: ML-Enhanced receiver architecture

 \section{ML-Enhanced receiver architecture}

 The baselines presented in the previous section have several limitations.
-Especially, the nearest-pilot approximation leads to high channel estimation errors for \glspl{RE} that are far from pilots.
-Similarly, the grouped-equalization is especially inaccurate for those \glspl{RE}.
+Especially, the \gls{NIRE} approximation leads to high channel estimation errors for \glspl{RE} that are far from pilots.
+Similarly, the grouped-equalization can be inaccurate at those \glspl{RE}.
 This section details the architecture of a receiver that builds on the presented baseline and uses multiple \glspl{CNN} to improve its performance.